arfc/mosden/README.md

 ## Using the tool from source
 Download the repository from GitHub.
-The environment will also to be created by running `conda env create -f environment.yml`.
+The environment will also to be created by running `mamba env create -f environment.yml`.
 This should be followed with `conda activate mosdenv` to activate the environment.
-Run `pip install -e .` to make the package available to use on the command line as `mosden` in the `mosdenv` environment.
 Download the data used in tests by running `bash download_data.sh`.
 Check that tests pass by running `pytest` or `pytest -m "not slow"` for the faster version.